ct sheep BREEDERS ASSOCiation, inc.

 There is a list of farms that participated in the most recent blanket as well as information from farms that have asked to have their contact information for selling their Connecticut Blankets at the bottom of this page and also on the Marketplace Classifieds page If more information is needed please contact the Blanket Inventory Coordinator via email at smurray@ctsheep.com.

-Mark, Janet, Evan Dudley, Dudlely Family Farm, Guilford
+Mark, Janet, Evan Dudley, Dudley Family Farm, Guilford

 Jessica Glass & Dave Raymond, Hildred’s Farm, South Windsor